JLLeitschuh/ktlint-gradle/README.md

 ### IDE Support

-Import the [samples/settings.gradle](samples/settings.gradle) file into your IDE.
+Import the [settings.gradle.kts](settings.gradle.kts) file into your IDE.

 #### Building